Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2016-04-30-detecting-machine-translation.md

 ---
 layout: post
 title: Detecting Machine Translation
+tldr:  I and Ricardo Martins decided to participate on the JEEC/Unbabel Machine Translation Detection Challenge, we ended in 4th place.
+The Code and dataset are available on the project Github.
 ---
 ## __TL;DR__
  I and Ricardo Martins decided to participate on the JEEC/Unbabel Machine Translation Detection Challenge, we ended in 4th place.
 The Code and dataset are available on the project [Github](https://github.com/Joao-M-Almeida/JEECUnbabelChallenge).